This feature is only available on the Royal Jelly plan

 - Start simple โ You don’t need to create lots of mailboxes upfront.
 Start with one or two to separate your most distinct areas, and add more as the need arises

-- Use rules for automation โ Manually moving conversations works fine at low volume, but rules make mailboxes much more useful at scale
+- Use rules for automation โ Manually adjusting conversations works fine at low volume, but rules make mailboxes much more useful at scale

 - Think about team structure โ Mailboxes work well when different subsets of your team handle different types of conversations.
 If everyone handles everything, you might not need mailboxes at all